bkjohnson/learn-web-components/exercises/ex_2.md

 # Exercise 2

-This exercise will focus on further modifying a Web Component definition to add our own custom props.
-This builds on exercise 1, since by the end of it we will be using the props that we made available.
+This exercise will focus on adding a prop to a Web Component.

 ## 1. In your console